Baclofen: Pharmacodynamics

 Baclofen produces its effects by selectively activating the GABA_{B} receptor.
 Baclofen is postulated to block mono-and-polysynaptic reflexes by acting as an inhibitory ligand, inhibiting the release of excitatory neurotransmitters.
 Baclofen does not have significant affinity for the GHB receptor, and has no known abuse potential.
 Agonism of GABA_{B} receptors is thought to be responsible for baclofen's range of therapeutic properties, as GABA_{B} knockout mice are unresponsive to the neurobiological effects of baclofen.

-Skeletal formulae of GABA and commercially available gabapentinoids—gabapentin, pregabalin, phenibut, baclofen and mirogabalin.

-Similarly to phenibut (β-phenyl-GABA), as well as pregabalin (β-isobutyl-GABA), which are close analogues of baclofen, baclofen (β-(4-chlorophenyl)-GABA) has been found to block α_{2}δ subunit-containing voltage-gated calcium channels (VGCCs).
-However, it is weaker relative to phenibut in this action (K_{i} = 23 and 39 μM for R- and S-phenibut and 156 μM for baclofen).
-Moreover, baclofen is in the range of 100-fold more potent by weight as an agonist of the GABA_{B} receptor in comparison to phenibut, and in accordance, is used at far lower relative dosages.
-As such, the actions of baclofen on α_{2}δ subunit-containing VGCCs are likely not clinically relevant.

 For drug-reward and addiction, baclofen's mechanism of action is thought to be through its effect on the mesolimbic dopamine pathway, specifically leading to a decrease in dopamine release associated with alcohol.
 GABA_{B} receptor activation (GABA_{B} receptor agonist activity) may decrease or inhibit alcohol's ability to activate or fire dopaminergic neurons following exposure to alcohol.
 Baclofen's mechanism of action when used to treat alcohol use disorder is not thought to be mediated through its muscle-relaxing or sedative properties, however there is evidence to suggest that the GABA_{B} receptor-activation in the limbus may also reduce feelings of anxiety in people with alcohol use disorder.

 Pharmacokinetics

 The drug is rapidly absorbed after oral administration and is widely distributed throughout the body.
 Biotransformation is low: the drug is predominantly excreted unchanged by the kidneys.
-The serum half-life of baclofen is roughly 2–4 hours; however, one source gives a half-life of 6.8 hr, using a more complex calculation combining urinary and serum data.
+The serum half-life of baclofen is roughly 2–4 hours; however, one source gives a half-life of 6.8 hours, using a more complex calculation combining urinary and serum data.
 It therefore needs to be administered frequently throughout the day to control spasticity appropriately.

-Chemistry

-Baclofen is a white (or off-white) mostly odorless crystalline powder, with a molecular weight of 213.66 g/mol.
-It is slightly soluble in water, very slightly soluble in methanol, and insoluble in chloroform.
-It is classified as a Gabapentinoid medication.